hanhanwu/Basic_But_Useful/RA_command_lines.md

       * `screen -r` to resume the screen session
         * If your process is finished, there is no session to resume

+* When it's showing "no space left on the device" during packages installation
+  * The reason caused the problem might be because of the small partition in your virtual env
+  * `pip install -r requirements.txt --build=~/tmp/build/`, it's `--build=~/tmp/build/` makes a difference
+  * You can check filesystem availability through `df -h`
 * Add a library path to `$PATH`
   * `export PATH=/Library/Frameworks/Python.framework/Versions/3.5/bin:$PATH`
   * `export PATH=$PATH:/Users/devadmin/Documents/geckodriver`